 - Salmon alternatives

-- Instead of salmon, try trout, halibut or sea bass.
+- Instead of fresh salmon, try trout, halibut or sea bass.

 - For weeknights, I use salmon fillets.
 When hosting a dinner, I use a side of salmon for a beautiful presentation.